dini-ag-kim/avram/specification.md

 Avram schemas can also be used to give or expect a number of elements with keys `records` at [root level] and keys `records` and `total` at [field definitions], [subfield definitions](#subfield-schedule) and [code definitions](#codelist).
 By default these keys are ignore during validation.

-Validation can be configured to not ignore these fields but to compare given given numbers to the actual number of records, fields, subfields, and/or codes found in input data.
-Validation options are:
+Validation of a set of records can be configured to not ignore these fields but to compare given given numbers to the actual number of records, fields, subfields, and/or codes found in the records.
+Validation options to enable counting are:

-- `count_records` to enable counting:
-    - the total number of records
-    - the number of records each field from the [field schedule] is found in
-    - the number of records each code from a [code definition](#codelist) is found in
+- `count_records` to enable counting the total number of records, and the total numbers or records each field with a [field definition], each subfield with a [subfield definition], and each code with a [code definition](#codelist) is found in.

 - `count_fields` to enable counting the total number each field from the [field schedule] is found

 - `count_subfields` to enable counting the total number each subfield field from a [subfield schedule] is found

-- `count_code` to enable counting the total number of each code from a [codelist] is found
+- `count_codes` to enable counting the total number of each code from a [codelist] is found

-Additional validation option `count_all` can be used to enable all counting options.
+Support of counting in Avram validators is OPTIONAL.
+If selected counting options are supported and enabled, then the following validation rules must be respected:

+- **[AR17]** the number of validated records MUST be equal to the value of schema key `records` if this key exist (enabled with option `count_records`).

+- **[AR18]** if a [field definition] of the schema includes key `records` then the number of input records with this field MUST be equal to the number given by this key (enabled by combination of option `count_records` and `count_fields`).

+- **[AR19]** if a [subfield definition] of the schema includes key `records` then the number of input records with a field with this subfield MUST be equal to the number given by this key (enabledby combination of option `count_records` and `count_subfields`).

+- **[AR20]** if a [code definition] of the schema includes key `records` then the number of input records this code is used in MUST be equal to the number given by this key (enabled by combination of option `count_records` and `count_codes`).

+- **[AR21]** if a [field definition] of the schema includes key `total` then the total number this field is contained in input records MUST be equal to the number given by this key (enbaled by option `count_fields`).

+- **[AR22]** if a [subfield definition] of the schema includes key `total` then the total number this subfield is contained in input records MUST be equal to the number given by this key (enbaled by option `count_subfields`).

+- **[AR23]** if a [code definition] of the schema includes key `total` then the total number this code is contained in input records MUST be equal to the number given by this key (enbaled by option `count_codes`).

 ### Validation with external validation rules

 By default [external validation rules](#external-validatio-rules) are ignored for validation.
-Validation option `check_rules` enforces an Avram validator to process all external rules and reject input data as invalid if a rule cannot be checked.
+Optional validation option `check_rules` enforces an Avram validator to process all external rules and reject input data as invalid if a rule cannot be checked **[AR24]**.

 ### Validation options